Colossians 3:6-8

 The wrath of God is simply the rule of the universe that a man will sow what he reaps (Gal 6:6,7) and that no one ever escapes the consequences of his sin for as Moses wrote "be sure your sin will find you out" (Nu 32:23).

-His eternal detestation of all unrighteousness.
+God’s wrath is His eternal detestation of all unrighteousness.
 It is the displeasure and indignation of Divine equity against evil.
 It is the holiness of God stirred into activity against sin” (Arthur W. Pink, The Attributes of God, p83).

 Wrath is God’s constant, invariable reaction to sin.

-1Thessalonians 1:10), "for God has not destined us for wrath, but for obtaining salvation through our Lord Jesus Christ" (see note 1Thessalonians 5:9), Paul is not warning us that if we sin we will feel the furious wrath of God.
+Although as believers we have been delivered “from the wrath to come” (1Th 1:10-note), "for God has not destined us for wrath, but for obtaining salvation through our Lord Jesus Christ" (1Th 5:9-note), Paul is not warning us that if we sin we will feel the furious wrath of God.
 Rather he is saying that those who are no longer their own but now belong to Christ and are in covenant union with Him and are motivated by their love for Him should certainly not wish to participate in the kinds of behavior characteristic of those who hate Him and will feel His eternal wrath.
-Simply put, the children of God should not want to act like the children of wrath. (see note Ephesians 2:3)
+Simply put, the children of God should not want to act like the children of wrath.
+(Ep 2:3-note)

-although believers have been delivered from God’s wrath (cf. see note Romans 5:9), they are subject to His chastening.
-Hebrews 12:5, 6 (see notes) reminds us not to forget “the exhortation which is addressed to you as sons, ‘My son, do not regard lightly the discipline of the Lord, nor faint when you are reproved by Him; for those whom the Lord loves He disciplines, and He scourges every son whom He receives.’ ” God will react against sin.
+John MacArthur gives us a sobering reminder that "although believers have been delivered from God’s wrath (cf. Ro 5:9-note), they are subject to His chastening.
+He 12:5,6 (see notes) reminds us not to forget “the exhortation which is addressed to you as sons, ‘My son, do not regard lightly the discipline of the Lord, nor faint when you are reproved by Him; for those whom the Lord loves He disciplines, and He scourges every son whom He receives.’ ” God will react against sin.
 The unbeliever will experience His eternal wrath, and the believer His loving chastening.
 Either way, all who pursue sin will suffer the consequences.

 Colossians 3:7 and in them you also once walked (3SPMI) , when you were living (2PIAI) in them.
 (NASB: Lockman)

-Greek: en hois kai humeis periepatesate(3SPMI pote hote ezete (2PIAI) en toutois.
+Greek: en hois kai humeis periepatesate(3SPMI) pote hote ezete (2PIAI) en toutois.

 Amplified: Among whom you also once walked, when you were living in and addicted to [such practices].
 (Amplified Bible - Lockman)